Duke Ellington: Later 1930s

-Ellington in the early to mid-1940s
+Early to mid-1940s

 Two musicians who joined Ellington at this time created a sensation in their own right, Jimmy Blanton and Ben Webster.
 Blanton was effectively hired on the spot in late October 1939, before Ellington was aware of his name, when he dropped in on a gig of Fate Marable in St Louis.
 The short-lived Blanton transformed the use of double bass in jazz, allowing it to function as a solo/melodic instrument rather than a rhythm instrument alone.Terminal illness forced him to leave by late 1941 after around two years.
 Ben Webster's principal tenure with Ellington spanned 1939 to 1943.
 An ambition of his, he told his previous employer, Teddy Wilson, then leading a big band, that Ellington was the only rival he would leave Wilson for.
 He was the orchestra's first regular tenor saxophonist and increased the size of the sax section to five for the first time.
 Much influenced by Johnny Hodges, he often credited Hodges with showing him "how to play my horn".
 The two men sat next to each other in the orchestra.

 Trumpeter Ray Nance joined, replacing Cootie Williams who had defected to Benny Goodman.
 Additionally, Nance added violin to the instrumental colors Ellington had at his disposal.
 Recordings exist of Nance's first concert date on November 7, 1940, at Fargo, North Dakota.
 Privately made by Jack Towers and Dick Burris, these recordings were first legitimately issued in 1978 as Duke Ellington at Fargo, 1940 Live; they are among the earliest of innumerable live performances which survive.
 Nance was an occasional vocalist as well, although Herb Jeffries was the main male vocalist in this era (until 1943) while Al Hibbler (who replaced Jeffries in 1943) continued until 1951.
 Ivie Anderson left in 1942 for health reasons after 11 years, the longest term of any of Ellington's vocalists.

 Once more recording for Victor (from 1940), with the small groups being issued on their Bluebird label, three-minute masterpieces on 78 rpm record sides continued to flow from Ellington, Billy Strayhorn, Ellington's son Mercer Ellington, and members of the orchestra.
 "Cotton Tail", "Main Stem", "Harlem Air Shaft", "Jack the Bear", and dozens of others date from this period.
 Strayhorn's "Take the "A" Train", a hit in 1941, became the band's theme, replacing "East St. Louis Toodle-Oo".
 Ellington and his associates wrote for an orchestra of distinctive voices displaying tremendous creativity.
-The commercial recordings from this era were re-issued in the 3-CD collection, Never No Lament, in 2003.
+The commercial recordings from this era were re-issued in the three-CD collection, Never No Lament, in 2003.